Ben754444/sentry-proxy-worker/README.md

 ## Self-hosted Sentry

-If you have a fancy self-hosted Sentry instance or a custom URL, you can set the `SENTRY_INGEST_DOMAIN` environment variable to your Sentry domain.
+If you have a fancy self-hosted Sentry instance or a custom URL, you can set the `SENTRY_INGEST_DOMAIN` environment variable (see `wrangler.toml`) to your Sentry domain.
 For example:

 ```
 SENTRY_INGEST_DOMAIN=sentry.example.com